 The palace has a rather long and colourful history.
 It wouldn't be British without one.
-So, without further ado, here are some fascinating Buckingham Palace facts you may not have known.
+So, without further ado, here are some fascinating facts about Buckingham Palace you may not have known.

 Queen Victoria was the first English royal to live at Buckingham Palace

-Buckingham Palace was commissioned by King George IV way back when, though its history goes much further back.
+Buckingham Palace was commissioned by King George IV in the late 1700s, though its history goes much further back.
 As far back, in fact, as the Middle Ages, when the site formed part of the Manor of Ebury.
 We haven't heard of it either.

 The site went was used for different buildings by different people, including Henry VIII back in the 16th Century.
 However, once King George IV's planned work was completed, he never even had the chance to call it home.

 Its first official resident was Queen Victoria, who moved in a few years later in 1837.
 It was only then that the palace became the official royal residence.
 Since then, many monarchs have come and gone.
 And to this day, it remains Queen Elizabeth's home.
 Why settle for anything less, Your Majesty?

 The State Rooms are only open to the public in the summer